What are some ways to help heal chronic pain?

 Chronic pain is defined as pain that lasts for over three months.
 The pain can be there all the time, or it may come and go.
 It can happen anywhere in your body.

-How does chronic pain effect people's life?
+How does chronic pain effect people's lives?

 Chronic pain effects moods, activity and productivity levels, social life and ability to take care of oneself.
 It can lead to depression, anxiety and trouble sleeping, which can make your pain worse.